- Organic Pioppino Mushroom Grain Spawn

-Cooking: The Pioppino develops a small brown cap connected to a long, thin stem.
-Both the cap and stem are firm and develops a crips and crunchy texture when cooked.
-They produce a mild and nutty texture when cooked.
+Both the cap and stem are firm and develop a crisp and crunchy texture when cooked.
+They also produce a mild and nutty flavor when cooked.